 - The ROC will remove the name data of the existing Limited Liability Partnership Company

-- The status of existing Limited Liability Partnership Company will be changed to “dissolved”.
+- The status of the existing Limited Liability Partnership Company will be changed to “dissolved”.

-- There will no right of LLP Company on the assets, properties, rights, interests etc. as all of these will be transferred and owned by Private Limited Company.
+- There will be no right of LLP Company on the assets, properties, rights, interests, etc. as all of these will be transferred and owned by a Private Limited Company.

-Private Limited Companies are considered as more convenient entity for running a business over a company in terms of the flexibility of the operations, funding procedure and better credibility comparative to other entities.
-LLPs may have a benefit of lessor compliance and taxation but due to its formation structure there can be issue in getting funding or in expansion of the business.
+Private Limited Companies are considered a more convenient entity for running a business over a company in terms of the flexibility of the operations, funding procedure, and better credibility compared to other entities.
+LLPs may have the benefit of lessor compliance and taxation but due to their formation structure, there can be issues in getting funding or in the expansion of the business.
 Private Limited Companies are more considered by new or small entrepreneurs.
-It is mostly suitable for the professionals, manufacturing, retailers or consulting firms.
+It is mostly suitable for professionals, manufacturers, retailers, or consulting firms.

-If anyone has an entity registered as limited liability partnership and want to convert it into a private limited company, then they can free to do that with just filing of forms.
-The forms used for the conversion of the firms, require an expertise.
-If you want to convert your LLP into Private Limited Company, feel free to contact us.
+If anyone has an entity registered as a limited liability partnership and wants to convert it into a private limited company, then they can be free to do that with just filing of forms.
+The forms used for the conversion of the firms require expertise.
+If you want to convert your LLP into a Private Limited Company, feel free to contact us.